franciscoescher/gosimplerest/README.md

 It uses gorilla mux as router and logrus as logger.

-The api will create endpoints for each resource provided to the AddHandlers function.
+The api will create endpoints for each resource provided to the AddGorillaMuxHandlers function.

 It creates the following routes (models are table names of the resources, converted to kebab case):
 - GET /model/{id}